hl2vr/hl2vr.github.io/_pages/faq.md

 ### Two-handed weapons?

 Yes!
-Some weapons can be held two-handed to reduce recoil and spread.
+Some weapons can (and should) be held two-handed to reduce recoil and spread.

 Some weapons require two hands to use.
 (For example, the shotgun needs to be pumped in between shots.)